 Preparing for GDPR as Processor

-Visma provide a wide range of cloud based software (SaaS) to our customers, and do also provide several hosting services as well as consulting services.
-These occasions except for pure hire of consultants, makes Visma a Processor.
-This mean that Visma is responsible for only processing the personal data as instructed by the Controllers (the customers).
-Since most of our software are delivered in a one to many relation, giving the Controllers (the customers) the freedom to continuously give us instructions on how to process their personal data is not possible.
+Visma provides a wide range of cloud-based software (SaaS) to our customers and also provide several hosting services as well as consulting services.
+These occasions except for pure hire of consultants makes Visma a Processor.
+This means that Visma is responsible for only processing the personal data as instructed by the Controllers (the customers).
+Since most of our software is delivered in a one to many relation, giving the Controllers (the customers) the freedom to continuously give us instructions on how to process their personal data is not possible.
 This underlines the importance of agreeing with the Controller (the customer) on what these instructions are, typically in the Terms of Service or in a dedicated DPA.

-When a customer hire a consultant from Visma and his/her work is supervised by the customer, Visma is not a Processor, and due to that a DPA is not necessary.
+When a customer hires a consultant from Visma and his/her work is supervised by the customer, Visma is not a Processor, and therefore, a DPA is not necessary.
 Depending on the nature of the assignment, it may be wise for the parties to enter into a non-disclosure agreement though.